Ashwagandha

 - Withania somnifera

-Ashwagandha is utilized for a wide range of health issues, including:
+Ashwagandha is utilized for a wide range of health issues, making it a versatile herb in traditional medicine.
+Its applications include:

-It can also be applied externally as a local analgesic and is used as a general tonic to enhance energy, health, and longevity.
+Additionally, ashwagandha can be applied externally as a local analgesic and is used as a general tonic to enhance energy, health, and longevity.

 How It Is Used